By Prodigy Finance (AIGAC Sponsor)

 - Universities – Financial aid offices are a wealth of information for students.
 Schools often include admitted students on a database for financial aid as soon as they accept their position.
 University websites also provide information on preferred lenders and where to search for scholarships.
 Applicants can usually tap into these resources before admissions.

-- Banks – Even if a grad student only qualifies for a single loan product, considering more than one option allows for comparison and deeper understanding of the right questions to ask before accepting any loan.
+- Banks – Even if a grad student only qualifies for a single loan product, considering more than one option allows for comparison and a deeper understanding of the right questions to ask before accepting any loan.

 - Government resources – In countries where the government offers loans to students, this will likely be the starting point for financial assistance.
 Countries without federal loan schemes sometimes offer scholarships or loans for study towards needed skills.
 Students considering loans from family or friends should consult the tax division of the government for regulations on interpersonal loans.